FRRouting/frr/doc/user/routemap.rst

    of all the prefixes in all the prefix-lists that are included in the match rule of all the sequences of a route-map.

-.. clicmd:: no route-map optimization

-   Disable the route-map processing optimization.

 Route Map Examples
 ==================